Probabilistic Variational Causal Approach in Observational Studies: Introduction

-Now, we explain the organization of the paper.
-In Section \ref{Preliminaries}, we provide some basic knowledge including the total variation of a function and its applications, the philosophical and the scientific approaches for causality, the information theoretic concepts required in this paper, the \textit{directed acyclic graphs}, and structural equation models.
-Section \ref{Related Works} is devoted to the related works.
-In this section, we briefly explain the aforementioned causal frameworks by investigating an example.
-In Section \ref{Probabilistic Variational Causal Effect Framework}, we explain our framework by providing the PACE formula and some of its properties.
-Further, we provide some variations of PACE called PEACE, SPACE, and APACE, and investigate their properties and their relationships.
-We go further and give matrix representations for PACE and its variations, and then we provide an idea to define more general variational direct effect formulas.
-Furthermore, the positive and the negative PACEs are introduced and discussed.
-Finally, we study the identifiability of PACE and its variations, the indirect causes of an outcome variable, and we compare our framework to the Pearl framework.
-Next, in Section~\ref{Investigating Some Examples}, we investigate three different examples showing the generalization capacity of PACE compared to the above frameworks.
-Further, in these examples, we address the problem of computing counterfactuals in causal reasoning by the same procedure explained in \cite{glymour2016causal}.
+Now, we outline the structure of the paper.
+In Section \ref{Preliminaries}, we introduce foundational concepts, including total variation, directed acyclic graphs, the Neyman-Rubin and Pearl frameworks, and structural equation models.
+In Section \ref{Probabilistic Variational Causal Effect Framework}, we present our methodology, providing the PACE metric and discussing its properties.
+Additionally, we introduce variations of PACE, namely PEACE, SPACE, and APACE, and explore their characteristics and interrelationships.
+Positive and negative versions of our direct causal metrics are also introduced and analyzed.
+The identifiability of PACE and its variations is examined as well.
+Section \ref{The MEAN Versions of PEACE, PACE and APACE} focuses on the mean versions of our direct causal metrics and their properties.
+In Section \ref{simpson}, we analyze an example of Simpson's paradox with a non-binary treatment variable using our approach.
+In Section \ref{Comparing our Framework to the Pearl Framework}, we compare our methodology to the Neyman-Rubin/Pearl framework, highlighting similarities and differences.
+Section \ref{Investigating Some Examples} investigates three examples to demonstrate the generalization capacity of PACE.
+Finally, in Section \ref{general}, we introduce several generalizations of our methodology from different perspectives.

+This paper also includes several appendices.
+In Appendix \ref{janz}, we provide details on the framework proposed by Janzing et al. Appendix \ref{indirect} is dedicated to calculating indirect causal effects using our methodology.
+Appendix \ref{matrix} presents a matrix representation for each of our causal metrics and introduces a general method for using matrix representations to define new causal metrics.
+Appendix \ref{Proofs of Results} contains the proofs of the theorems and propositions presented throughout the paper.
+Finally, Appendix \ref{different} provides examples that illustrate certain properties discussed in the main text.

 In this paper, all the random variables discussed are finite unless otherwise stated.